Voljega/scripts4recalbox/SystemSorter/README.md

 * **Mixed** : ordered by hardware type, then manufacturer, then chronological
 * **User** : by default, copies Standard but you can modify it to your liking, contact me if you want it included in the script

-You can use as command line or input parameter the first letter of the order or its full name
+You can use as command line or input parameter the first letter of the order (except for Mixed use x) or its full name